Today we work across 40+ countries

 2014

 The Orchestra of the Americas leads a pioneering tour of the Caribbean, performing concerts in the Dominican Republic and Jamaica and leading community engagement in Haiti.
-The Global Leaders Institute expands to include 17 Field Hosts across 13 countries, while its faculty grows to more than 30 lecturers from academic institutions around the globe.
+The Global Leaders Institute expands to include 17 Field Hosts across 13 countries, while its faculty grows to more than 30 lecturers from academic institutions worldwide.

 2013